-- Remove pan from the oven and set onto a heat-resistant surface.
+- Remove the pan from the oven and set on a heat-resistant surface.
 Let Yorkshire puddings rest for 5-10 minutes before serving.

 To serve your Yorkshire pudding, plate up two per person, along with the main course and other side dishes.
-Ladle desired amount of gravy onto the puddings, and enjoy!
+Spoon your desired amount of beef gravy onto the puddings, and enjoy!